Fun Virtual Happy Hour Ideas For Work

 Are you obsessed with your latest Spotify playlist?
 Test your coworkers’ music knowledge and play name that tune.
 Bring out your inner deejay and play clips of your favorite songs to see who can guess the song first.
 Try to switch up the genres and popularity of the music to really provide a challenge!

 Not every happy hour has to be PG.
 One of the biggest benefits of virtual happy hours is you don’t have to worry about driving home after!
 If your boss isn’t joining your party this week or you’re just meeting with friends, these games can be just what you need.
+And the non-drinkers in the group can still have fun by playing with great-tasting & relaxing mocktails like Curious Elixirs.

 If you’ve never done a power hour, the concept is pretty simple.
 You drink one shot of beer every minute for an hour.
 The real fun comes from the videos that cue you to drink.